Raluca Turcan: Biography

 She was born in Botoșani to Dumitru and Maria-Margareta Tatarcan; her father is a high school principal.
 She studied in the Faculty of International Economic Relations at the Bucharest Academy of Economic Studies, graduating in 1999.
 She was also enrolled at Moscow's Pushkin Institute from 1996 to 1999, and earned a degree in business Russian from there.
 In 2006, she began work on a master's degree in political marketing at the National School of Administration and Political Science of Bucharest, and that year she also began a doctorate at the Transylvania University of Braşov.
 She has also pursued studies in Austria and in the United States.
 From 1999 to 2000, she worked as a public relations consultant for Tofan Grup, an automobile tyre distributor.
 She was then a parliamentary expert at the Romanian Senate from 2000 to 2004, and from 2000 to 2006 was an associated professor at Transylvania University and at the Romanian-German University of Sibiu.

 Turcan began her political career in 2000, as an adviser to the president of the National Council of the National Liberal Party (PNL).
 In 2002, she moved on to become an adviser to PNL President Theodor Stolojan, which she remained until 2004.
 That year, which saw her elected to Parliament, she joined the PNL's national leadership council, remaining until 2006.
 After being ejected from the PNL, she and fellow party dissidents Valeriu Stoica and Cristian Boureanu joined the Stolojan-founded Liberal Democratic Party (PLD), serving as its vice president from March until December 2007.
 At that point, the party merged with the Democratic Party and Turcan became vice president of the new formation, the PDL.
 She was re-elected in 2008.
 While in the Chamber, she has served on several committees, and has twice been president of the Committee on Culture, Arts and Mass Media (2005–2006; since 2008).
 At the 2012 election, she placed second in her district, but won another term through the redistribution mechanism specified by the electoral law.
 Following the PNL's loss in the 2016 election and the resignation of its president Alina Gorghiu, Turcan served as interim party leader, until the election of Ludovic Orban on a permanent basis.
 In May 2019, following the vacancy left by the incarceration of Liviu Dragnea, she ran for Chamber President, losing to Marcel Ciolacu of the Social Democratic Party (PSD).
+She was Deputy Prime Minister of Romania from November 2019 to December 2020 and Minister of Labour and Social Protection from December 2020 to November 2021.